 - optional: diced green onions and red pepper flakes for garnish

-- Steam cauliflower rice in microwave according to package directions and place in a colander to drain & cool
+- Steam cauliflower rice in microwave according to package directions and place in a colander to drain and cool

 - When cauliflower is cool enough to handle, squeeze out the excess liquid and place back in the colander